-Each organisation must acquit all funding received via a feedback form on SmartyGrants.
+Each organisation must acquit all funding received via SmartyGrants.
 A summary statement of expenditure for the entirety of the program funding, evidence of completion and data and feedback to assess the success of the program will be required.

 Auditing

 OLG will undertake periodic auditing of the Program and the use of funds by councils to ensure appropriate probity principles have been met.